2014 Utah elections: Appointment

 Burns, Sorensen, Tarbet and Wilkins all said they would not run in the special election if chosen.

-Sorenson withdrew from contention on December 9, with Ward also withdrawing two days later.
+Sorenson withdrew from contention on December 9, 2013, with Ward also withdrawing two days later.
 A debate was held on December 11 and Reyes, Smith and Tarbet were chosen as the finalists by the Central Committee on December 14.
-Herbert chose Reyes on December 23, who was sworn in on December 30.
+Herbert chose Reyes on December 23, who was sworn in on December 30, 2013.

 Special election

-A special election will thus be held for the remaining two years of Swallow's term, with the office then up for the regularly-scheduled election in 2016.
+A special election was thus be held for the remaining two years of Swallow's term, with the office then up for the regularly scheduled election in 2016.
 Reyes was unopposed in the Republican primary.
-Opposing him in the general election are Democratic rancher and attorney Charles A. Stormont, American Independent Party nominee Leslie Curtis, Constitution Party nominee Gregory Hansen and Libertarian nominee Andrew McCullough, a perennial candidate for office.
+Opposing him in the general election were Democratic rancher and attorney Charles A. Stormont, American Independent Party nominee Leslie Curtis, Constitution Party nominee Gregory Hansen and Libertarian nominee Andrew McCullough, a perennial candidate for office.

 Polling

 United States House of Representatives

 Utah's four seats in the United States House of Representatives will be up for election in 2014.